 Dr. Claire Economidou is Professor of Economics at the Department of Economics of the University of Piraeus.
-Claire joined the University of Piraeus in 2010 as Assistant Professor of Macroeconomics at the Department of Economics.
-Four years later, she became Associate Professor (2014) and as for October 1, 2018 Claire is (full) Professor of Macroeconomics.
+Claire joined the Department in 2010 as Assistant Professor of Macroeconomics at the Department of Economics.
+Four years later, she became Associate Professor (2014) and as for 2018 Claire is (full) Professor of Macroeconomics.

-Before joining University of Piraeus, Claire worked for six years (2004-2009) as Assistant Professor of Macroeconomics at the Utrecht School of Economics, Utrecht University, the Netherlands.
-Prior to her appointment in the Netherlands, Claire was a trainee at EUROSTAT, EU Commission (Department of Trade).
+Before joining the University of Piraeus in 2010, Claire worked for six years (2004-2009) as Assistant Professor of Macroeconomics at the Utrecht School of Economics USE), Utrecht University, the Netherlands.
+Prior to her appointment in the Netherlands, Claire was a trainee for six months at the EUROSTAT (European Commission, Department of Trade), Luxembourg.

 Her research interests lie on the fields of Economic Growth and Economics of Innovation.
-More specifically, her current research agenda is mainly concentrated on the knowledge diffusion dynamics and its impact on local innovation and growth perspectives, the role of financial frictions on country’s innovation performance, the assessment of the private value of patents, the role of institutions and social capital in shaping entrepreneurship and innovation, among others.
+More specifically, her current research agenda is mainly concentrated on the mechanisms of knowledge diffusion and their impact on local innovation and growth activity, the role of finance on firms' innovation performance, the role of institutions (and social capital) in shaping innovation and entrepreneurship, among others.

-She has published more than 20 papers in academic journals -some of which are leading in the field- such as the European Economic Review, the Journal of Development Economics, the Journal of Economic Behavior and Organization, among others, and part of her research has been financed by the European Research Council (ERC) and the National Strategic Reference Framework (NSRF) grants.
+She has published more than 30 papers in academic journals -some of which are leading in the field- such as the European Economic Review, the Journal of Development Economics, the Journal of Economic Behavior and Organization, among others, and part of her research has been financed by the European Research Grants (Horizon) and the National Strategic Reference Framework (NSRF) grants.

 For full CV, click here.